Welcome to the Tombs: Plot

-At Woodbury, The Governor beats up Milton after learning he burnt the walker pits and betrayed him.
+At Woodbury, The Governor beats up Milton for betraying him by burning the walker pits.
 The Governor drags Milton to the torture room where Andrea is still handcuffed to a dental chair.
-The Governor offers Milton a knife and tells him he can get back into his good graces by killing Andrea, but Milton turns and tries to kill The Governor instead.
+The Governor offers Milton a knife and tells him he can get back into his good graces by killing Andrea, but Milton instead tries to kill The Governor.
 The Governor grabs the knife and stabs Milton several times, fatally wounding him.
 He leaves Milton to die, knowing that he will reanimate soon, and tells Andrea that "in this life now, you kill or you die.
-Or you die and you kill".
+Or you die and you kill.”
 The Governor then goes to join the army of men ready to attack the prison.
-Tyreese informs The Governor he and Sasha will stay behind to protect the citizens of Woodbury, as they only kill walkers, not humans.
+Tyreese informs The Governor that he and Sasha will stay behind to protect the citizens of Woodbury, as they only kill walkers, not humans.
 The Governor, after a moment, agrees and gives Tyreese a gun, and thanks him.

 At the prison, Rick and his group pack up supplies in cars.
-Rick is still seeing hallucinations of Lori, making him question his judgement.
+Rick is still having hallucinations of Lori, making him question his judgement.
 Michonne finds Rick and forgives him for his decision to try to turn her over to The Governor, and thanks him for his decision to bring her into the group.
 Rick admits it was Carl's choice, believing she belonged here.
-Elsewhere, Daryl talks through his grief of losing his brother Merle with Carol.
+Elsewhere, Daryl talks to Carol about his grief of losing his brother Merle.
 She reminds him that Merle gave them a chance against The Governor.

 Later, a small army from Woodbury arrives at the prison.
 They use their heavy weapons to break through the outer walls and breach the fences with their vehicles.
-The prison, outside of walkers, appears empty.
+Except for walkers, the prison appears empty.
 As they search the cell blocks they find a Bible left by Hershel open to a highlighted passage John 5:29, "And shall come forth: they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation."
 The Governor angrily tosses the book aside and orders his men to search "the tombs", the maze of hallways within the prison.
 However, Rick and the others are hiding in the tombs, and ambush The Governor and his men who flee in a confused panic.
 The Woodbury army retreats from the prison, ignoring The Governor's orders to hold their ground and attack.
 A young man from the Woodbury group escapes on foot and runs into Carl and Hershel who were waiting out the attack in the woods on the perimeter of the prison.
 Hershel and Carl hold the man at gunpoint, and Hershel demands the young man hand over his weapon.
 As he slowly complies with Hershel's demand, Carl unexpectedly and deliberately shoots the man.